The Clear Edge

 • Twitter/X: Daily minimum (engagement platform requires presence)

 Most operators fail by overcommitting.
-They commit to daily posting, maintain it for two weeks, burn out, disappear for six weeks, and restart the cycle.
-Each restart costs you the accumulated algorithm favor and audience trust.
+They commit to posting daily, keep it up for two weeks, burn out, disappear for six weeks, then start again from scratch.
+Each restart wipes out the algorithm momentum and erodes the audience trust they had built.

 Example: Sustainable cadence vs. burnout